This article is about

 Benefits of Non-Essential Amino Acids

 One of the primary benefits of non-essential amino acids, such as glutamine and glycine, is their contribution to muscle growth and repair.
+These amino acids are essential for the synthesis of muscle proteins, which aids in recovery after physical activity.

 Additionally, branched-chain amino acids (BCAAs), while primarily classified as essential, include non-essential variants that significantly support muscle recovery.